 4. Too-good-to-be-true offers

-Before deciding to click a link or buy anything from an email or text message offer that seems too good, investigate further before taking any actions that could hurt you and jeopardize your data.
+If you ever receive an unsolicited message with an offer that seems too good to be true, it is likely part of a phishing attempt.
+When threat actors execute their phishing attempts, they know exactly what to say to convince you of their authority, leading you to fall for their scams.
+Before you decide to click a link or buy anything from an email or text message offer that seems too good, investigate further before taking any actions that could harm you and jeopardize your data or finances.

 5. Misspellings and grammatical errors

-Before companies send out emails to customers, they go through multiple rounds of reviews to ensure there are no errors.
-If you receive an email claiming to be a company and you notice errors, it’s best to not click on anything in the email because it could be a phishing attempt.
+Another common indicator of a phishing attempt is when a message includes misspellings and grammatical errors.
+This is especially true if you receive an email that claims to be from a company you have an account with.
+Before legitimate companies send out emails to customers, each message goes through multiple rounds of review to ensure there are no errors.
+If you receive an email claiming to be from a company and you notice errors, it’s best not to click on anything in the email because it could be a phishing attempt.
+However, it is becoming harder to tell the difference between legitimate emails and phishing attempts because threat actors have started using Artificial Intelligence (AI) to quickly draft personalized phishing emails that contain no spelling or grammatical errors.

 6. Unsolicited links and attachments